 Welcome to the Catskill Forest Association, Inc.

 We are a membership-based, nonprofit organization that provides forestry education and services to private Catskill landowners.
-We are currently caring for over 77,000 acres worth of private properties across Delaware, Greene, Otsego, Schoharie, Sullivan, and Ulster Counties.
+We are currently caring for over 86,000 acres worth of private properties across Delaware, Greene, Otsego, Schoharie, Sullivan, and Ulster Counties.
 Join your fellow landowners and get started with your $50 consultation.

 How it Works: